 - 2 theme style options

-It's worth noting that the 2 theme styles include Modern and Classic and that the performance options are somewhat redundant considering that most people will be a plugin that already has these features.
+It's worth noting that the 2 theme styles include Modern and Classic and that the performance options are somewhat redundant, considering that most people will be a plugin already with these features.

 Customizr Review – Pro

-Now, let's take a look at Customizr's premium features, according to their website.
+Now, according to their website, let's take a look at Customizr's premium features.